nathanielgreen/flutter-pinephone-example/README.md

 ### 6. Set GL Env and run your app

-On the pinephone to run the app run the following: `env GDK_GL gles flutter_pinephone_example` and your app should load.
+On the pinephone to run the app run the following: `env GDK_GL=gles flutter_pinephone_example` and your app should load.